ansost/ansost/README.md

 - 👋 Hi, I’m Anna
-- 👀 I’m interested in Linguistics, natural language processing, language modeling
+- 👀 I’m interested in NLP, websites and NDL
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, git and some other things
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything, just hit me up :)
 - 📫 How to reach me: anna.stein@hhu.de

 <!---